rvhonorato/cazy-parser/README.md

 `--family` Family to be searched, case sensitive

-`--subfamilies` Create a multifasta for each subfamily
+`--subfamilies` Create a file for each subfamily

-`--characterized` Create a multifasta containing only characterized enzymes
+`--characterized` Create a file containing only characterized enzymes

 ### Examples

-1) Extract all sequences from family 9 of Glycosyl Transferases.
+1) Extract all accession codes from family 9 of Glycosyl Transferases.

 `$ python select-cazy-sequences --db CAZy_DB_xx-xx-xxxx.csv --family GT9`